terms and conditions

 - distributed or sold by you to any third party.

-7.3.5. information which is owned by us or third parties or both.
+7.3.5. that contains information which is owned by us or third parties or both.
 You must not conceal, change or remove any markings which show who owns this information, such as copyright (©), registered trade mark (®) or unregistered trademark (™) markings.

 7.3.6.
 Except where you have permission to use the digital content, you will not obtain any rights of ownership or other rights (of whatever nature) in the digital content or in any copies of it.